ansys/pymotorcad/doc/source/user_guide/backwards_compatibility.rst

     mcApp = win32com.client.Dispatch("MotorCAD.AppAutomation")

-To connect to Motor-CAD using PyMotorCAD replace these 2 lines with:
+To use PyMotorCAD to connect to Motor-CAD, you replace the preceding code with this code:

 .. code:: python